cemc-oper/nwpc-data-client/README.md

 # NWPC Data Client

-A cli client for data files in NWPC.
+A CLI client for operation system's files in NWPC.

 ## Features

-- Find file path for operation system data in HPC-PI or external storage nodes from HPC-PI.
+- Find file path for operation system data in HPC-PI.
+- Find file path in external storage nodes from HPC-PI.
 - Download data file through a data service.

 ## Installing